 Freelancers can be paid for article writing on a per project basis or on a rolling basis if they provide a lot of work.
 At The Writer Finder, we usually pay monthly or bimonthly.
 We ask freelance writers to submit an invoice at the end of the month and then process payment using either PayPal or a payroll manager like Justworks.You can also pay the freelancer half the agreed upon fee at the beginning of the project and the other half upon completion.

 PayPal is one of the most common payment platforms for freelancers.
 PayPal is quick and convenient, but it does involve fees.
 You'll need to talk to your freelancer and decide who pays for the fees and how often payment should be submitted.

 When it comes to making money or spending money, it's important to be clear on your expectations from the beginning.
 Discuss the payment amount and method with the freelancer before any work is contracted.
 You want to build up a positive working relationship so make sure everyone is on the same page before starting.

 Hiring for freelance jobs can be new territory for many small business owners.
 In today's digital world, it's no longer enough to find someone with good writing skills.
 You need to hire professional writers that excel at their craft and create engaging and exciting works.
+Whether you're looking for ghostwriting technical experts that can craft high-level manuals or someone who can draft informative press releases, a freelance writer can help you out with everything you need.
+From writing articles to crafting a content calendar or creating sales pieces, freelance writing gigs are a great way to expand your blog content.
 Hiring a freelance writer can help you accomplish your marketing and business goals.
 With these practical tips, you're sure to find the ghostwriter or blog writer of your dreams.